 Food and drink

 The hotel has two restaurants from which to choose.
 Station Road Restaurant offers award-winning dining, with a seasonal five-course taster menu featuring local Scottish produce.
-This is set within an attractive oak-paneled room with views towards the hills.
+This is set within an attractive oak-panelled room with views towards the hills.
 The Brasserie has an à la carte menu but this is a more informal option, whose dishes again focuses on local Scottish ingredients.